pontus-andersson/react-native-firebase/pages/quick-start/ios-firebase-credentials.md

 description: Firebase provides a google-services.json file containing your Firebase project credentials.
 Learn how to add this to your React Native project.
 ---

-# Adding Firebase credentials to your Android app
+# Adding Firebase credentials to your iOS app

 Firebase provides a `GoogleService-Info.plist` file containing a set of credentials for iOS devices.
 React Native Firebase uses this file to ensure any connection to a Firebase project is genuine.